 Evaluate hematologic status prior to and every two weeks during treatment with SIKLOS.
 Provide supportive care and modify dose or discontinue SIKLOS as needed.
 Recovery from myelosuppression is usually observed within 15 days when therapy is interrupted.
 Resume therapy after interruption at a lower dose.

 Hydroxyurea is a human carcinogen.
 In patients receiving long-term hydroxyurea for myeloproliferative disorders (a condition for which SIKLOS is not approved), secondary leukemia has been reported.
 Leukemia secondary to long-term hydroxyurea has also been reported in patients with sickle cell disease.
 Leukemia has also been reported in patients with sickle cell disease and no prior history of treatment with hydroxyurea.
+Skin cancer has also been reported in patients receiving long-term hydroxyurea.
+Advise protection from sun exposure and monitor for the development of secondary malignancies.

 Based on the mechanism of action and findings in animals, SIKLOS can cause fetal harm when administered to a pregnant woman.
 Advise pregnant women of the potential risk to a fetus.